ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 }
 ```

-Ex:
+**Example:**

-06:50-09:00 startHour = 6, closingHour = 9, startMinute = 50, closingMinute = 0.
+06:50-09:00 `startHour` = 6, `closingHour` = 9, `startMinute` = 50, `closingMinute` = 0.
 The difference here is 60 + 60 + 50 equals 170 minutes giving two hours and fifty minutes.
 So the difference of hours should not be( 9-6) equals three.
 The difference should be two, this is achieves substracting by one the actual difference of hours.